 Narrowcasting is used in advertising, social and political campaigns, and news feeds.
 The idea is quite clear and easy to carry out with proper algorithms.

 Just a simple example.
-If a tour operator would be interested in wealthy and physically fit male clients, similar age and interest to promote a tour with adventure content and good socializing possibilities, he or she needs to define the potential customers through what they do and what they are interested in.
+Suppose a tour operator would be interested in wealthy and physically fit male clients, similar age and interest to promote a tour with adventure content and good socializing possibilities.
+He or she needs to define the potential customers through what they do and what they are interested in.
 Let us assume that these are male Europeans of a certain age, always booking five-star accommodation, physically fit, and reading the Financial Times.
 Age, sex, and location you get from the declaration that was made while registering on Facebook or Google.
 Facebook registration is free will.
 But if you are not logged on Google, you cannot use most adds designed for Android.
 So willingly or not, even with reservations, you register.
 Five-star accommodation is traced by, let us say, the Booking.com.
 To get the Booking.com app for the smartphone, you need to be logged in on Google, and you probably use Android that also belongs to Google.
 (To simplify I omit here the iPhone users).
 If you use a computer, so you do not need an app, you use Windows operational system.
 Windows and Android are open-source operational systems.
 The open-sourcing makes most of the data on us, even if we use apps developed by others, available also to those who designed them.
 It is … Microsoft, and Google.
 Besides, on your computer or laptop, you are probably even logged in on Google.
 Tracing that somebody is reading the Financial Times works the same way.
 You leave the trace when you browse, no matter whether on your phone or a laptop.
+A cookie by the Financial times rootes in your device.
 It is as simple as that.
 The data on physical fitness would be gathered by smartwatches or other wearables (like sports bracelets), compatible with Android, and often shared with social networks.
 Facebook comes in play here.
 I do not know particulars on how this is arranged technically.
-But even for me, an economist with no knowledge in programming the possibilities for data harvesting is clear to understand.
+Even for a person with no knowledge in programming the possibilities for data harvesting are clear to understand.
 You do not need to be an expert in IT to connect the dots.

 So the tour operator releases an ad that is shown only to those who suit the targeted profile.
 No harm.
 Those who collected data just sold them for a price.
 Just a kind of business.
 Many would say that they finally get information on things they are interested in.
 But narrowcasting goes far beyond that.
 The more detailed data, the higher the price.
 In Europe, data protection rules are quite strict.
 Data must be anonymized when given away to anybody.
 And, the best-paid is data with consent by somebody, who filled in a questionnaire (usually allured with some bonus) and allowed matching data with his name and profile.
 The surveys are, however, no longer sent at random.
 They target defined IDs worth scrutinizing.
 Of course, you may decline.
 Yet again, free will.
 No harm to those who refuse.